transloadit/uppy/.github/CONTRIBUTING.md

 After a release, the demos on transloadit.com should also be updated.
 After updating, check that some things work locally:

 - the demos in the demo section work (try one that uses an import robot, and one that you need to upload to)
 - the demos on the homepage work and can import from Google Drive, Instagram, Dropbox, etc.

 If you don't have access to the transloadit.com source code ping @arturi or @goto-bus-stop and we'll pick it up. :sparkles:

 ## Website development

-We keep the [uppy.io](http://uppy.io) website in `./website`, so it’s easy to keep docs and code in sync as we are still iterating at high velocity.
+We keep the [uppy.io](http://uppy.io) website in `./website`, so it's easy to keep docs and code in sync as we are still iterating at high velocity.

 The site is built with [Hexo](http://hexo.io/), and Travis automatically deploys this onto GitHub Pages (it overwrites the `gh-pages` branch with Hexo's build at every change to `master`).
 The content is written in Markdown and located in `./website/src`.
 Feel free to fork & hack!